Cumulocity-IoT/cumulocity-translation-manager-api/README.md

 ## Purpose

-This microservice extends the [cumulocity translation manager](https://github.com/SoftwareAG/cumulocity-translation-manager) with an suitable REST API to show and add translations during runtime.
+This microservice extends the [cumulocity localization (User defined translations)](https://cumulocity.com/docs/standard-tenant/changing-settings/#localization) with an suitable REST API to show and add translations during runtime.
+The big difference to the built-in localization (user defined translations) is that the translations can be added and changed without uploading the complete language file.
+Only send what you want to add or change.
+This means on the other hand that `key` should have a unique name (use prefix) to avoid conflicts, otherwise other translations could be overwritten.
+Removing translations is not supported!

 ### API: